ajaydaram/stunning-octo-couscous/_posts/2025-03-03-social-trinity.md

 - **Stephen R. Holmes, *The Quest for the Trinity***
 - **Robert Letham, *The Holy Trinity: In Scripture, History, Theology, and Worship***

-Let me know if you need further refinements or additional citations!